flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 ### appid-filename-mismatch

+Criteria: This exception is never granted.

 The filename of the [Flatpak manifest](https://docs.flatpak.org/en/latest/manifests.html) does not match the app id used in the manifest.

 ### appid-not-defined

+Criteria: This exception is never granted.

 The app id (`id` or `app-id`) is not defined in the [Flatpak manifest](https://docs.flatpak.org/en/latest/manifests.html).

 ### appid-uses-code-hosting-domain

+Criteria: This exception is never granted.

 The app id uses a code hosting domain like GitLab, GitHub or Codeberg and the first `{tld}` component does not start with `io` for GitHub